How to cope with the abundance of diets out there

 A recent study in China came with some surprising findings.
 Less fat was positive, as an increase in gut bacteria responsible for lowering cholesterol could be observed.
 On the other hand, the participants on a higher fat diet had a problem as there was a change in the long-chain fatty acid metabolism.

-If you insist on your Keto diet then the meat has to be from bio animals and then it will get very expensive.
-People like Megan Fox and Halle Barry follow the Keto diet.
+If you insist on your Keto diet, then the meat has to be from bio animals and then it will get very expensive.
+People like Megan Fox and Halle Berry follow the Keto diet.

 A diet of nutritional supplements with slimming effects